Close

 Afro-Caribbean Society, ACS - A group to celebrate and promote education of Afro-Caribbean culture

-The Afro-Caribbean society is a student equality group with the aim to encourage all students to learn about, engage in and celebrate the joys of African and Caribbean culture.
+The Afro-Caribbean Society is a student equality group with the aim to encourage all students to learn about, engage in and celebrate the joys of African and Caribbean culture.
 For Black History Month, we produced an educational programme to celebrate prominent African and Caribbean individuals in our society.
 During lunchtimes, we provide a relaxed environment for anyone to come along and watch films, have snacks and engage in provoking discussion.
 We have developed a partnership with a school in Northern Nigeria and, in the future, we hope to visit cultural exhibitions and strengthen relations between ACS students, alumni and the wider community.

 All Abilities Group - A neurodiversity and disability advocacy group